IdentityServer/Documentation/docsv2/overview/jsGettingStarted.md

 In the first case, there was no token, so the access token validation middleware did nothing.
 The request flowed through the API as unauthenticated, and the global `AuthorizeAttribute` rejected it and responded with a `401 Unauthorized` error.
 In the second case, the token validation middleware found the token in the `Authorization` header, passed it along to the introspection endpoint which flagged it as valid, and created an identity with the claims it contained.
 The request, this time authenticated, flowed to Web API, the `AuthorizeAttribute` contrainsts were staisfied, and the endpoint was invoked.

-# Part 3 - Renewing tokens, checking session and logging out
+# Part 3 - Renewing tokens and logging out

 We now have a working JS application which logs in against IdentityServer and make successful calls to a protected API.
 Users will encounter issues when their access token expires and is rejected by the access token validation middleware on the API.